 After all, Papal embezzlement, Papal immorality, Popes prayed to death by the faithful, are common phenomena enough in the 13th and 14th centuries.
-Matthew Paris speaks far more bitterly than Salimbene about the theft of Crusade money, though he never lived to see its grosser forms under Martin IV.
-If there is any medieval chronicler who wrote consistently of the Popes in terms that would satisfy a modern Romanist, it may pretty safely be asserted that the majority did not.
-Salimbene's Popes, it must be remembered, were after all far better than those of an earlier or a later age.
-His complaints as to the distribution of Church preferment, petulant as it sounds, is outdone by St. Dominic's successor, the blessed Jordan of Saxony.
-Here is his reply to certain Bishops who complained that Friars, when raised to the episcopal rank, were less satisfactory than before.
-"Though I have passed many years in the [Dominican] Order, I do not recall a single instance in which his Holiness the Pope, or any Legate, or Cathedral Chapter, has ever asked me or any of our Superiors, or any General or Provincial Chapter, to find them a good bishop.
-On the contrary, they picked their own men at will, either for reason of nepotism, or from some other unspiritual motive, and so no blame can rest with us."
+Matthew Paris speaks far more bitterly than Salimbene about the theft of Crusade money, though he never lived to see its grosser forms under Martin 1V: and this was no doubt one of the main causes for that decay of crusading enthusiasm of which Etienne de Bourbon so bitterly complains (p.
+174).
+If there is any medieval chronicler who wrote consistently of the Popes in terms that would satisfy a modern Roman Catholic, it may pretty safely be asserted that the majority did not.
+Salimbene's popes, it must be remembered, were after all far better than those of an earlier or a later age.
+His complaint as to the distribution of Church preferment, petulant as it sounds. is outdone by St. Dominic's successor, the blessed Jordan of Saxony.
+Here is the latter's reply to certain Bishops who complained that Friars, when raised to the episcopal rank, were less satisfactory than before.
+"Though I have passed many years in the [Dominican] Order, I do not recall a single instance in which his Holiness the Pope, or any Legate, or Cathedral Chapter, has ever asked me or any of our Superiors, or any General or Provincial Chapter, to find them a good bishop. the contrary, they picked their own men at will, either for reason of nepotism, or from some other unspiritual motive, and so no blame can rest with us."

 "Like Pope, like Cardinal," as all contemporaries assure us.
-The terrible accusations which Grosseteste brought against the Papal Court at the 1st Council of Lyons (1245) are if possible outdone by Hugh de Digne's diatribe against the Cardinals on that same occasion as recorded by Salimbene.
-"I heard it" (he says) "from the mouth of Bro.
-Hugh, and wrote it down even as I heard it, fully and faithfully."
-Fully indeed, for it would fill nearly 20 pages of this book, and I can give only the briefest summary here.
+The terrible accusations which Grosseteste brought against the Papal Court at the First Council of Lyons (1245) are if possible outdone by Hugh de Digne's diatribe against the Cardinals on that same occasion, as recorded by Salimbene.
+"I heard it" (he says) "from the mouth of Brother Hugh, and wrote it down even as I heard it, fully and faithfully."
+Fully indeed, for it would fill nearly twenty pages of this book, and I can give only the briefest summary here (226ff).
 Innocent IV had asked Hugh to attend and give an informal account of his Joachistic beliefs before the Cardinals in Consistory.
-They began by asking what news he brought-naturally enough, as the modern reader would think, seeing that the ordinary friar was a sort of professional go-between and newsbearer.
-But Hugh was of St. Bonaventura's opinion in the matter, and loathed the ready sociability of his ordinary brethren : in a moment his Provençal blood was up, and he felt himself "full of the fury of the Lord."
+They began by asking what news he brought-naturally enough, as the modern reader would think. seeing that the ordinary friar was a sort of professional go-between and newsbearer.
+But Hugh was of St. Bonaventura's opinion in the matter, and loathed the ready sociability of his ordinary brethren: in a moment his Provençal blood was up, and he felt himself "full of the fury of the Lord."
 Taking their worldly curiosity as the text of his sermon, he proceeded to "rate them like asses."
 First he compared them to St. Paul's Athenians, idly agape all day long for some new thing.
 Then he passed on to rebuke their notorious simony and nepotism, and the bribery that was rampant at the Roman Court.
-At Rome, he says, there is no relic half so efficacious as the bones of St. Gold and St. Silver: with money, a man may buy a judgment at his will.
+Both Pope and cardinals (he says) neglect to do as Jethro advised Moses; i.e. choose fit men to govern in pastoral offices.
+At Rome, there is no relic half so efficacious as the bones of St. Gold and St. Silver: with money, a man may buy a judgment at his will.
 He quotes the University epigram:

-" On an accusative errand no suitor to Rome need wend,

-Unless he bring with him the dative, to make that Mammon his friend."
+"On an accusative errand no suitor to Rome need wend, Unless he bring with him the dative, to make that Mammon his friend."